NVIDIA/deepops/docs/DEPLOYMENT.md

 > Note: If you have manually modified the boot order in the DGX SBIOS, you may need to manually return
 > it to boot from disk by default before running the IPMI commands above to alter the boot order

-Power cycle/on the DGX to begin the install process
+4. Power cycle/on the DGX to begin the install process

 ```sh
 ipmitool -I lanplus -U <username> -P <password> -H <DGX BMC IP> power cycle
 ```

-You can monitor install progress via the Java web console on the BMC or the Serial-over-LAN interface:
+5. Monitor install progress via the Java web console on the BMC or the Serial-over-LAN interface:

 ```sh
 ipmitool -I lanplus -U <username> -P <password> -H <DGX BMC IP> sol activate